Provably Efficient Causal Model-Based Reinforcement Learning for Systematic Generalization: Introduction

-Furthermore, with this work we aim to connect several active research areas on reward-free RL \cite{jin2020reward}, model-based RL \cite{sutton2018reinforcement}, factored MDPs \cite{rosenberg2021oracle}, causal RL \cite{zhang2020invariant}, experimental design \cite{ghassami2018budgeted}, independence testing \cite{canonne2018testing}, into a general framework where individual progresses can be enhanced beyond the sum of their parts.
+With this work we aim to connect several active research areas on model-based RL \cite{sutton2018reinforcement}, reward-free RL \cite{jin2020reward}, causal RL \cite{zhang2020invariant}, factored MDPs \cite{rosenberg2021oracle}, independence testing \cite{canonne2018testing}, experimental design \cite{ghassami2018budgeted} in a general framework where individual progresses can be enhanced beyond the sum of their parts.